Candidature changes for research students

 In some cases it is possible to transfer from one degree to another and obtain credit for work already completed.
 For example, a Masters by research student may ask to upgrade to a Doctor of Philosophy and obtain credit for the research previously completed.

 Please note that it is also possible to transfer from a higher degree to a lower degree.
-All students wishing to transfer to another degree within the Faculties of Dentistry, Pharmacy or Sydney Medical School should complete the candidature variation online form, indicating the degree that they wish to transfer from and to.
+All students wishing to transfer to another degree within the Faculties of Dentistry, Pharmacy, Sydney Medical School, or Sydney Nursing School should do so through their Sydney Student Portal

 If you have to interrupt your candidature at any time after you have enrolled and commenced you must apply to suspend your candidature.
-Suspension of candidature is permitted for one semester or, in exceptional circumstances, for two semesters.
-Shorter absences will be noted on your student file.
+If approved, it is Sydney Medical School procedure to grant two HDR research periods of suspension at a time, irrespective of the duration you've applied for.
 You are not permitted to apply for a suspension once you have reached the latest date for completion of your degree.
 Requests for suspension must be made in advance and not retrospectively and reasons for the suspension must be given.
 Research scholarship holders must notify the Research Office of any periods of absence.

 Please note that if you do not notify the Postgraduate Student Administration Unit of your wish to suspend and simply fail to re-enrol, your candidature will be regarded as having lapsed, and you will be required to apply for re-instatement to candidature if you wish to continue your studies.

 If your circumstances are such that you are unable to anticipate when you will be able to resume your candidature you should seek to withdraw from your candidature.
 Should you be able to resume at a later date you would have to re-apply for admission.
 Some credit might then be given for work that you had completed prior to your withdrawal, but you would, in effect, be commencing a new candidature.
-All students wishing to withdraw should complete the candidature variation online form.
+All students wishing to withdraw should do so through their Sydney Student Portal

-All research students wishing to convert from full-time to part-time should complete the candidature variation online form.
+All research students wishing to convert from full-time to part-time should do so through their Sydney Student Portal.
 In addition to submitting the candidature variation form, students must also provide a detailed proposal explaining how the research will be carried out, its relationship to their employment and arrangements for attendance at a University affiliated site.
 The University is not willing to act solely as an examining body.
 Any research must be under the direction and supervision of the University.
 There are certain restrictions that may apply to students on scholarships.
 Scholarship holders who wish to convert to part-time candidature should check with the Research Office first to make sure the conditions of the scholarship will allow for part-time study.
 International students are normally required to undertake full-time candidature under the terms of their entry visa.

-All research students wishing to convert from part-time to full-time should complete the candidature variation online form.
+All research students wishing to convert from part-time to full-time should do so through their Sydney Student Portal

-Please note that a PhD candidate pursuing candidature outside Australia must also complete a minimum of two semesters of candidature within the University before submission of the thesis.
-This need not be immediately prior to submission or a continuous two-semester period.
-Similarly, Masters students must complete a minimum of one semester within the University.
+Please note that a PhD candidate pursuing candidature outside Australia must also complete the full time equivalent of four HDR research periods of candidature within the University before submission of the thesis.
+This need not be immediately prior to submission or a continuous basis.
+Similarly, Masters students must complete a minimum of two HDR research periods within the University.

 Should it appear during your last year of candidature that you will not be able to complete the requirements by the latest date, you should apply for an extension of your candidature.
-Extensions are granted one semester at a time.
+If approved, extensions are granted for two HDR research periods at a time for domestic students irrespective of the duration you applied for.
+International students extension requests can be approved on a one HDR research period basis.
 Candidates granted an extension are expected to complete their degree by the end of the extension period.
 Candidates are not permitted to apply for a suspension during the extension period.
-All students needing an extension should complete the extention request online form, indicating why they do not expect to meet the deadline and referring to any difficulties that might have been experienced during the candidature.
+All students needing an extension should do so through their Sydney Student Portal, indicating why they do not expect to meet the deadline and referring to any difficulties that might have been experienced during the candidature.
 Evidence of difficulties is expected to be noted in annual progress reports.
-The application for an extension should also contain a realistic estimate of the time required to finish.
+The application for an extension should also contain a realistic estimate of the time required to finish, all of which should be uploaded in one or more documents when you submit your extension request.
 You cannot assume that an extension will be granted.
 An aspect of the research training being undertaken is to complete a project within a deadline.
 Requests for extension must be made in advance and not retrospectively.